-Hannah Tinti, Judge for the American Literary Review’s 2012 Fiction Contest, writes of Lydia’s runner-up story: The language is what stood out the most to me in this piece–there were so many beautiful sentences–and the way the author jumped around in time, to flash into different memories… worked very well to capture the narrator’s emotional state and felt very authentic and true.
+Hannah Tinti, Judge for the American Literary Review’s 2012 Fiction Contest, writes of Lydia’s runner-up story, “The Sweetness of the Vine”: The language is what stood out the most to me in this piece–there were so many beautiful sentences–and the way the author jumped around in time, to flash into different memories… worked very well to capture the narrator’s emotional state and felt very authentic and true.

-Nina Schuyler reviews Lydia’s story, The Arrival, which earned honorable mention in Nimrod’s Literary Awards: (The story) makes an art form out of the style technique called ellipsis.
+Nina Schuyler reviews Lydia’s story, “The Arrival,” which earned honorable mention in Nimrod’s Literary Awards: (The story) makes an art form out of the style technique called ellipsis.

 CLMP (Community of Literary Magazines and Presses) chose Lydia’s piece, “A Stitch in Time,” for their 2022 Jewish Book Month reading list.